 PAL-V’s three wheel design offers advantages in the mechanical design as well as for safety during landing.
 One front wheel is easier and safer especially with crosswind landings.
 There are many good reasons why airplanes are always three wheelers.

 Historically, a three-wheel vehicle has sometimes been less safe, especially on winding roads at higher speed.
-Taking a curve with a three-wheel vehicle may have easily caused the outside wheel to lift from the road.
+Taking a curve with a three-wheel vehicle may have easily caused the inside wheel to lift from the road.

 However, we integrated the Dynamic Curve Stabilizer (DCS) technology into the PAL-V Liberty, taking the Carver tilting technology to the next level.
 With this technology the full vehicle leans into the curve and compensates for the forces pushing it to the outside.
 This is similar to the principle you find on high-speed trains for mountain terrains.
 In addition to safety it also adds a unique and thrilling new sensation to driving.